-The most widely used metaphor of change is that of a journey from the current state of affairs (as is / now) to the desired state (to be / new).
+The most widely used metaphor of change is that of a journey from the current state of affairs (a.k.a.
+As-is) to the desired state (a.k.a.
+To-be).
 The desired state is seen as a place out there in the future.

 The journey will be long and arduous.
 Along the way, there will be roadblocks to circumvent, and milestones indicating progress towards the chosen destination.
 The change will be delivered by a vehicle taking the form of a change initiative.